Better Medicine through Chemistry

 Low Temperature Spectroscopy Group

-PI: Dr. John McCaffrey
+PI: Prof. John McCaffrey

 We study and model host systems and high symmetry biomolecules at extremely low temperatures with time-resolved optical and Infra-red spectroscopies and interpret these with input from quantum chemical calculations.